GLYCAM-Web/gems/docs/Conventions.md

 Assume that you are running tests.

-You want `testchild.bash` to use `SpecialVariable` as defined in `parent.bash`.
-But, you also must execute another file, `otherchild.bash`, that needs `SpecialVariable` to be defined somewhere else.
+In the tests, you want `testchild.bash` to use `SpecialVariable` as defined in `parent.bash`.
+But, you also must execute another file, `otherchild.bash`, that needs `SpecialVariable` to be defined somewhere else (possibly a pre-existing default).
 You can use this difference to achieve that.

 ```
 $ cat parent.bash